Junk food and diabetes: Tips for eating out

 Junk food includes many types of fast food, processed foods, and premade snack foods.

 People should eat these foods infrequently, especially if they have diabetes.

 Fast food is often — but not always — junk food.
 Click here for some tips on healthful choices of fast food for people with diabetes.

 Junk foods may contribute to diabetes in the following ways:

-According to a recent study published in Experimental Physiology, regularly eating junk foods can cause as much damage to the kidneys of people without diabetes as it does to those with the disease itself.
+According to a 2016 study published in Experimental Physiology, regularly eating junk foods can cause as much damage to the kidneys of people without diabetes as it does to those with the disease itself.
 Junk food also causes high blood sugar levels similar to those experienced by people with type 2 diabetes.